panva/node-oidc-provider/docs/README.md

 Specifies a helper function that shall be invoked to load information about a Resource Server (API) and determine whether the client is authorized to request scopes for that particular resource.
 This function enables resource-specific scope validation and Access Token configuration according to authorization server policy.

+A returned `accessTokenTTL` must be a positive safe integer number of seconds.
+Fractional, non-finite, non-positive, and unsafe integer values are rejected.

 Reject unauthorized resource indicators with `errors.InvalidTarget`.